Accordance/dev-environment/README.md

 ====================================

 1. Clone the repo
+1. Clone data-source repo in the same folder as this one
 1. Make sure you have ```docker``` configured (if on Mac - boot2docker)
+1. Note: on non-Mac environment set the DOCKERHOST variable to the docker0 interface IP
 1. ```./start.sh```
 1. Navigate to ```http://dockerhost:8000```